 The south central area of the city, with its wealth of historical, industrial, crafts and military heritage, has grown in importance as a cultural cluster within the city.
 A number of recent projects have and are being delivered in the area, making important interventions to support the growth of this area as an emerging cultural hub.
 Measures include the renovation and opening of Richmond Barracks as a heritage centre within the community with a particular focus on 1916 and the Decade of Centenaries; the acquisition and investment in Kilmainham Mills to create a new cultural and community space; plans for the new community arts facility at Bridgefoot St. and URDF funding sought to make a series of public realm interventions to support regeneration.
+The area also contains a number of high profile cultural and tourism destinations including Christchurch and St. Patrick's cathedrals, and a range of brewing/distilling attractions; reflecting the craft and industrial heritage of this historic area.
+Weaving is also a strong tradition within the Liberties and a resurgence in interest in reviving the tradition presents opportunities to create new attractions, such as a craft hub.

-lt is an O bjective of Dublin City Council

-Cultural Spaces in Dublin 8

-To deliver a number of new cultural spaces and artists CUOII workspaces in the Dublin 8 area, including the renovation of Kilmainham Mills and the establishment of the Creative Campus space.
-Heritage Network and Trail

-Support the establishment of a heritage network and trail from the Dubline route through to Kilmainham, Inchicore CUO12 Works, Goldenbridge and Bluebell, supported by improved public realm, connections and restoration of the Camac River, which celebrates the rich history of this district.

-Dublin 8 Regeneration

-To ensure that the wider regeneration of Dublin 8 contributes CUO13 to the cultural assets of the community with new spaces provided at street level in larger regeneration projects that will accommodate and provide for new local cultural uses.
+It is an Objective of Dublin City Council: CUO11 Markets & Capel Street To retain existing and seek the development of new community, arts and entrepreneur led arts and cultural initiatives within the Markets Area of the City and to support this area developing an identity as a vibrant cultural hub within the city core.
+CUO12 Cultural Spaces in Dublin 8 To deliver a number of new cultural spaces and artists workspaces in the Dublin 8 area, including the renovation of Kilmainham Mills and the establishment of the Creative Campus space.
+CUO13 Heritage Network and Trail Support the establishment of a heritage network and trail from the Dubline route through to Kilmainham, Inchicore Works, Goldenbridge and Bluebell, supported by improved public realm, connections and restoration of the Camac River, which celebrates the rich history of this district.
+CUO14 Dublin 8 Regeneration To ensure that the wider regeneration of Dublin 8 contributes to the cultural assets of the community with new spaces provided at street level in larger regeneration projects that will accommodate and provide for new local cultural uses.

-Museum/Heritage Facility at Inchicore Works

-To support CIE in any future proposal to provide a transport CUO14 museum/heritage facility at Inchicore Works and seek that any new development at or proximate to the Works is sensitive to the industrial heritage of this area.
+It is an Objective of Dublin City Council: CUO15 Museum/Heritage Facility at Inchicore Works To support CIE in any future proposal to provide a transport museum/heritage facility at Inchicore Works and seek that any new development at or proximate to the Works is sensitive to the industrial heritage of this area.